DSK2012/NYC_taxi_data_pipeline/README.md

 - If you have access to more memory, go ahead and remove the line in the source code **src.py** that says yellow_df.limit() to run the pipeline on whole dataset.
 I had to limit this since I'm running on my local machine and have only limited resources.
 - open your browser and go to localhost:8080 to access the airflow web UI.
 - Login and run the DAG **nyc_taxi_data** to execute the pipeline.
-- The graph og the pipeline should look like this.
+- The graph of the pipeline should look like this.
 - Once the pipeline is done executing, go back to terminal and check if the data is populated in the PostgreSQL docker container using the shell.
 - These images below is the data populated in PostgreSQL databse **nyc_taxi_data**